2011 World Grand Prix (darts)

 The 2011 PartyPoker.com World Grand Prix was the fourteenth staging of the World Grand Prix.
-It was played from 3–9 October 2011 at the Citywest Hotel in Dublin, Ireland.
+It was played from 3 to 9 October 2011 at the Citywest Hotel in Dublin, Ireland.

 James Wade was the defending champion, however, he lost in the semi-finals to Brendan Dolan who had the unique achievement of becoming the first player to achieve a televised nine-dart finish during a leg in which the players had to start on a double.
 However, he lost the final to Phil Taylor, who won the World Grand Prix for the tenth time.

 Prize money

 The total prize fund was £350,000.
 This was the same for the third World Grand Prix tournament.
 The following was the breakdown of the fund: